melowntech/workshop/tutorials/frontend/gpx-viewer.rst

         map.redraw();
     }

-A simple example with related hover events can be found `here <https://jsfiddle.net/n0L0o8ca/>`_ .
+A simple `events example <https://jsfiddle.net/n0L0o8ca/>`_  can be found at.

 Displaying Dynamic Features on the Map
 """"""""""""""""""""""""""""""""""""""

 Geodata is very good for displaying static content.
-But when it comes to rendering dynamic features we can use a combination of HTML elements and the `rendering API <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Renderer-API>`_
+But when it comes to rendering dynamic features we can use a combination of HTML elements and the `rendering API`_.

 We will start with the HTML part fist.
 HTML elements are great for displaying info boxes, etc., so why not use them for this purpose.
 To keep things organized we create a new UI control which will hold an HTML element.